Eyuzikfr/First-Projects/README.md

 # First-Projects
-This repository shall contain a few of the first projects I create using C/C++.
-As they are the first, they shall be beginner friendly ones.
+This repository has the tic-tac-toe game which is one of my first projects in C++.